vin-vu/echo-task/README.md

 ## Local Setup Guide

-This guide outlines the steps to run the EchoTask locally
+This guide outlines  steps to run the EchoTask locally

 #### Prerequisites